Kintyre/ksconf/docs/source/dyn/cli.rst

       used to control which ones should be included in the final app file.
 If no layer options are specified, then all layers will be included.

-      --layer-method {auto,dir.d,disable}
+      --layer-method {dir.d,disable,auto}
                             Set the layer type used by SOURCE.
-Additional description provided in in the 'combine' command.
+Additional description provided in in the 'combine' command.Note that 'auto' is no longer supported as of v0.10.
       -I PATTERN, --include PATTERN
                             Name or pattern of layers to include.
       -E PATTERN, --exclude PATTERN